SORMAS-Foundation/SORMAS-Project/SERVER_UPDATE.md

 ``./server-update.sh``
 * If anything goes wrong, open the latest update log file (by default located in the "update-logs" folder in the domain directory) and check it for errors.

+## Restoring the Database
+If anything goes wrong during the automatic database update process when deploying the server, you can use the following command to restore the data:

+``pg_restore --clean -U postgres -Fc -d sormas_db sormas_db_....dump``

 ## Default Logins
 These are the default users for demo systems.
 Make sure to deactivate them or change the passwords on productive systems: